 INDEPENDENT DRIVING - WHAT'S IT ALL ABOUT?

-Since 4th October 2010, driving test candidates have had to drive for about 10 minutes either following a series of directions, following traffic signs to a location or a combination of both.
-From 4th December 2017, this will increase to about 20 minutes with 4 out of 5 tests following directions from a sat nav and 1 in 5 tests following traffic signs to a given location.
+Since October 2010, driving test candidates have had to drive for about 10 minutes either following a series of directions, following traffic signs to a location or a combination of both.
+From December 2017 this increased to about 20 minutes with 4 out of 5 tests following directions from a sat nav and 1 in 5 tests following traffic signs to a given location.
 The cost and duration of the driving test remains unchanged.

 The sat nav will be pre-programmed and positioned towards the centre of the dashboard on a special mat, not on the windscreen, by the examiner.
 The sat nav has its own integral power pack, so will not require plugging in to the car's power socket.
 You will be asked to confirm you're OK with the position of the sat nav and you can ask for the positioning to be changed before the test starts.
 There is an option of a green or blue screen, and an option on volume but not voice.